mplanckensteiner/Portfolio/README.md

 ## Tea Time

-Helps the user to calculate the time to brew the perfect cup of tea.
+Tea Time helps the user to calculate the time to brew the perfect cup of tea.

 * Built with LocalNotifications to let the user know when the tea is ready.
 * The app use UserDefaults in order to save data and emulate a countdown timer.